 - Contact info

-Videos demand attention.
+Videos demand attention (especially when you make them a pro-level video editor like WeVideo!).
 Video resumes are the most direct experience prospective employers have before officially meeting you.
 Make sure to represent yourself well and convey exactly what you want (and need) folks to know.

 People are 95% more likely to obtain information by way of video than text.
 For video resumes, compared to those mere 6-7 seconds, employers are far more likely to not only watch your whole video, but to remember you more.